AndreiMisiukevich/CardView/docs/CardsView.md

 --- | --- | ---
 UserInteracted | `CardsViewUserInteractedHandler` | It is raised when user interacts with any card (Start, End, Move).
 ItemDisappearing | `CardsViewItemDisappearingHandler` | It is raised when any card is disappearing.
+ItemBeforeAppearing | `CardsViewItemBeforeAppearingHandler` | It is raised when any card is started appearing (before animation).
-ItemAppearing | `CardsViewItemAppearingHandler` | It is raised when any card is appearing.
+ItemAppearing | `CardsViewItemAppearingHandler` | It is raised when any card is ended appearing (after animation).
 ItemSwiped | `CardsViewItemSwipedHandler` | It is raised when user swips any card (Left, Right, Up, Down)

 ### Properties